Prof André Burger

 Prof. Burger is a professor of Chemical Engineering with a research focus on separation processes such as membrane separation, distillation and adsorption.
 He obtained a PhD (Engineering) in 1994, a MEng (Extractive Metallurgical Engineering) in 1986, and a BEng (Chemical Engineering) in 1983; all at Stellenbosch University.
 He has held various positions within the academia and the industry:

-2003 – Present: Professor (Separations Technology), Department of Process Engineering, Stellenbosch University
+2003 – Present: Professor (Separations Technology), Department of Chemical Engineering, Stellenbosch University

 Jan 2021 – Oct 2022: Director, Fraunhofer Innovation Platform for the Water-Energy-Food Nexus at Stellenbosch University (FIP-WEF@SU)